LLNL/UnifyFS/docs/assumptions.rst

 modifications locally which greatly improves the write performance of UnifyFS.

+The use of synchronization operations are required for applications that exhibit I/O accesses that deviate from the bulk synchronous I/O pattern to perform correctly with UnifyFS.
+There are several methods by which applications can adhere to the synchronization requirements.
+      - Using MPI-IO.
+The (MPI-IO_) interface requirements are a good match for the consistency model of UnifyFS.
+Specifically, the MPI-IO interface requires explicit synchronization in order for updates made by processes to be globally visible.
+If an application utilizes the MPI-IO interface correctly, it will adhere to the requirements of UnifyFS.
+      - Using (HDF5_) and other parallel I/O libraries.
+Most parallel I/O libraries
+        hide the synchronization requirements of file systems from their users.
+        For example, HDF5 implements the synchronization required by the MPI-IO interface so users of HDF5 do not need to perform any synchronization operations explicitly in their codes.
+      - With explicit synchronization.
+If an application does not use a compliant parallel I/O library or if the developer wishes to perform explicit synchronization, the synchronization can be achieved through adding explicit "flush" operations with calls to fflush(), close(), or fsync() in the application source code, or by supplying the "write_sync" configuration parameter to UnifyFS on startup, which will cause an implicit "flush" operation after every write (note: the "write_sync" mode can significantly slow down write performance.).

 During a write phase, a process can deviate from the bulk synchronous I/O pattern and read any byte in a file, including remote data that has been written by processes